servirtium/README/README.md

 Note: How a difference in request-header or request-body expectation is logged in the test output needs to be part of the deliberate design of the tests themselves.
 This is easier said than done, and you can't catch assertion failures over HTTP.

+Note2: this is a third mode of operation for the same test as in "Recording a HTTP conversation" above - "playback" mode meaning you have three modes of operation all in all.

 # Language Implementations